 Trustees of Shenfield High School Academy Trust receive no pay or remuneration.
-Those set for the officers of the Trust follow the School's Pay Policies which are reviewed every year by the Pay Committee and approved by the full Board.
+Those set for the officers of the Trust follow the School's Pay Policies which are reviewed regularly by the Pay Committee and approved by the full Board.
 While following the principles of the School Teacher's Pay and Conditions Document, governors make use of the flexibility afforded by academy status to ensure that pay and remuneration for teachers meet the needs of the School in terms of recruiting and retaining high quality staff to enable it to maintain the progress it has made in raising standards.

 The Pay Committee has delegated responsibility to review the evidence supporting the decisions made by the Headteacher on pay awards for mainstream teaching and support staff.
-They receive recommendations from her on appropriate awards for the School Improvement Plan are agreed for each academic year.
-In the autumn term, Governors commission an independent assessment of the Head's performance which includes a review of the extent to which objectives have been achieved and a 360 degree appraisal from a mixture of teaching and support staff.
+They receive recommendations from her on appropriate awards for the Senior Leadership Team, supported by evidence.

+For the Headteacher, objectives and targets related to the School Improvement Plan are agreed for each academic year.
+In the autumn term, Governors commission an independent assessment of the Head'teacher's performance which includes a review of the extent to which objectives have been achieved.
 This assessment informs any pay awards which the Committee agree for the Headteacher.